Hogbetsotso festival: 2019

+2022

+The 2022 festival marked the 60th anniversary celebration of the event.
+It was held with the theme, "60 years of Anlo Hogbetsotso Za: Uniting for development, Sustaining our Unique Cultural Commonwealth for Future Generations."
+The grand durbar at Hogbe Park in Anloga was attended by notable figures, including Vice-President Dr. Mahamudu Bawumia, Asantehene Otumfuo Osei Tutu II, Kwahumanhene Daasebre Akuamoah Agyapong II, and Ga Mantse King Tackie Teiko Tsuru II.

 The Agbadza

-The Agbadza originally a war dance in imitation of birds in flight and formerly known as atrikpui, is the traditional dance of the people of Anlo which is performed vigorously during the grand durbar of the Hogbetsotso festival.
+The Agbadza, originally a war dance in imitation of birds in flight and formerly known as atrikpui, is the traditional dance of the people of Anlo which is performed vigorously during the grand durbar of the Hogbetsotso festival.
 It is a way of expressing joy to their ancestors and gods.
 Agbadza can be performed anywhere, at parties, funerals and at naming ceremonies.
 In this modern age, anyone from any tribe can perform the Agbadza dance regardless.
 Another example of Ewe dances is the borborbor dance.